rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## New users

 The first time RsyncUI starts, it presents a link to [important](/post/important/) information.
-There is also info about the [latest version of rsync](/post/rsync/) of rsync to install.
+There is also info about the [latest version of rsync](/post/rsync/) to install.

 {{< figure src="/images/start/firsttask.png" alt="" position="center" style="border-radius: 8px;" >}}